Andy Statman with his 1923 Gibson snakehead mandolin.

 The mandolino received its first major reworking in the mid-1800s at the hands of the Monzino family in Milan.
 The body was increased in size and the overall instrument strengthened.
 The frets were changed from gut ties to inlaid metal or bone rods and increased in number to about 20.
 This instrument became known as the Milanese mandolin.

 Standard performance technique on the lute was to use the fingers to pluck the strings, and it is clear that the mandolino was initially played in the same manner.
-During the 18th century, though, players began to use a plectrum to sound the strings.
+During the eighteenth century, though, players began to use a plectrum to sound the strings.
 This characteristic performance technique was first carried out using quills, either attached to the index finger or held between thumb and index finger.
-By the beginning of the 20th century this style of playing had become the norm and it remains one of the mandolin's distinctive features.
+By the beginning of the twentieth century this style of playing had become the norm and it remains one of the mandolin's distinctive features.

 The Monzino family's development of the Milanese mandolin in the 1800s was complemented by Pasquale Vinaccia of Naples who, in 1835, built a mandolin that has remained the standard to this day.